 I get more milk from one side than from the other.
 Is this normal?
 What can I do to fix it?

 It’s totally normal for one breast to produce more than the other.
 My left side has always been the “money” side, producing probably 30% more than the right.
-If you’d like to try to even it out, two things that you can try are pumping for a few extra minutes on the side that produces less, as well as focus breast compressions on that side.
+If you’d like to try to even it out, here are four things that you can do to try to fix it.

 Ever since I started exclusively pumping, my nipples are permanently purple.
 Also, I have white stuff on them.
 Are they ever going to go back to the way they were?